chriseppstein/chriseppstein.github.com/content/posts/2013-04-22-joining-linkedin.markdown

 On June 26th, 2008 I started porting the Blueprint CSS framework to a new-fangled stylesheet syntax called Sass.
-That work eventually became Compass and led to me joining the Sass core team along side [Nathan Weizenbaum][nex3].
-In our precious free time, Nathan and I managed to build a language and an ecosystem of which we are incredibly proud.
+That work eventually became Compass and led to me joining the Sass core team along side [Natalie Weizenbaum][nex3].
+In our precious free time, Natalie and I managed to build a language and an ecosystem of which we are incredibly proud.
 Sass has changed the course of web development.
 It has inspired over a dozen CSS preprocessors, at least two of which have gone on to become incredibly